syncfusion-content/ej2-javascript-docs/ej2-javascript/pdfviewer/how-to/custom-context-menu-js.md

 # Customize context menu in ##Platform_Name## Pdfviewer control

 PDF Viewer allows you to add custom option in context menu.
-It can be achieved by using the `addCustomMenu()` method and custom action is defined using the `customContextMenuSelect()`method.
+It can be achieved by using the [addCustomMenu()](https://helpej2.syncfusion.com/javascript/documentation/api/pdfviewer/#addcustommenu) method and custom action is defined using the [customContextMenuSelect()](https://helpej2.syncfusion.com/javascript/documentation/api/pdfviewer/#customcontextmenuselectmethod.

 ### Add Custom Option